-Our software licenses typically provide for a perpetual right to use the Company's software.
-We also sell term-based software licenses that expire, which we refer to as subscription arrangements.
-We do not customize its software for customers and installation services are not required.
-Our software is delivered before related services are provided and is functional without professional services, updates and technical support.
-We have concluded that our software license is distinct as the customer can benefit from the software on its own.
-Software revenue is typically recognized when the software is delivered or made available for download to our customer.
-We also have licensing arrangements with customers that are accounted for as usage-based royalties.
-Revenue from these arrangements is recognized as the usage occurs.
+Our software licenses typically provide for a perpetual right to use our software.
+We also sell term-based software licenses that expire, which are referred to as subscription arrangements.
+We do not customize its software and installation services are not required.
+The software is delivered before related services are provided and is functional without professional services, updates and technical support.
+We have concluded that our software license is functional intellectual property that is distinct as the user can benefit from the software on its own.
+Software revenue is typically recognized when the software is delivered and/or made available for download as this is the point the user of the software can direct the use of, and obtain substantially all of the remaining benefits from the functional intellectual property.
+We do not recognize software revenue related to the renewal of subscription software licenses earlier than the beginning of the subscription period.

 Services revenue includes revenue from customer support and other professional services.
-Customer support includes software updates on a when-and-if-available basis, telephone support, integrated web-based support and bug fixes or patches.
+Customer support includes software updates on a when-andif-available basis, telephone support, integrated web-based support and bug fixes or patches.
 The Company sells its customer support contracts as a percentage of net software purchases the support is related to.
 Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year.